neuromat/portal/README.md

 ## License

-The access to the NeuroMat Open Database is public use and is licensed under Creative Commons CC-BY 4.0 International License.
+The access to the NeuroMat Open Database is public use and it is licensed under Creative Commons CC-BY 4.0 International License.